dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/01_Getting Started with XREAL SDK.md

 **Software Checklist**

 - [Unity 2021.3.X or later](https://unity3d.com/get-unity/download) with Android Build Support Unity LTS (Long Term Support) version is recommended
+  - If you are using Unity 2021.3.X, please use AR Foundation 5.1.0 or later when you need AR Features.
 - XR Plugin Management
 - Latest [XREAL SDK for Unity](https://developer.xreal.com/download)
   - Sample `Interaction Basics`